 - All minors must take a total of five courses and/or seminar offerings numbered 008 and above.
 Only one of these may overlap with the student’s major or other minor.
 Note that AP and IB credits will not count towards the minor.

-- All minors must take either SPAN 022 or 023, except in special cases when the section waives this requirement.
+- All minors must take either SPAN 022 or SPAN 023, except in special cases when the department waives this requirement.

 - Minors must maintain a curricular balance in their overall program.
 Students are encouraged to choose courses representing the following areas: Caribbean, Mexico/Central America, South America, and Spain.

-Completion of at least one semester of study abroad in a Spanish-speaking country in a program approved by the Spanish section.
-Only two courses taken abroad that pertain to the curriculum of the section may count towards fulfillment of the minor.
+- Completion of at least one semester of off-campus study in a Spanish-speaking country in a program approved by the Department of Spanish.
+Only two courses taken abroad that pertain to the curriculum of the department may count towards fulfillment of the minor.
 To ensure full immersion, all courses taken abroad must be taken in Spanish.
 Only advanced language courses taken abroad may receive Spanish credit.
-Exceptions to the study abroad requirement: In special cases, depending on the student’s language proficiency, this requirement may be waived or fulfilled with a summer-long study abroad program identified and approved by the Spanish section.
+Exceptions to the study abroad requirement: In special cases, depending on the student’s language proficiency, this requirement may be waived or fulfilled with a summer-long study abroad program identified and approved by the Department of Spanish.
 (For summer programs, only one relevant course taken abroad may count towards fulfillment of the minor.)
 The requirement will be waived for students who have recently arrived in the US and/or have had extensive schooling in Spanish in Spanish–speaking countries.
-Spanish/English bilingual students who have grown up in Spanish-speaking environments in the United States may petition to have the requirement waived or fulfilled with a summer-long study abroad program.
+Spanish/English bilingual students who have grown up in Spanish-speaking environments in the United States may petition to have the requirement waived or fulfilled with a summer-long off-campus study program.
 The Spanish faculty will evaluate each case individually.

-Upon returning from study abroad, students are expected to register in a one-credit advanced course in the section.
+- Upon returning from study abroad, students are expected to register in a one-credit advanced course in the department.

 Review Spanish academic requirements chart.